Lashuk1729/Analysis_AB_Test/README.md

 To complete this project, I will require the following softwares:

-- Python (Numpy, Pandas, Matplotlib, StatsModels, Scipy)
+- Python (Numpy, Pandas, Matplotlib, StatsModels)
 - Jupyter Notebook (for running files)
-- Latex (Writing Report)

 ## Probability based approach:
 - Try to find probability of an individual receiving the new page or an old page and what are the chances of those.